David Ramsay

 Thank you, Mr. Speaker.
 I give notice that on Friday, October 24, 2008, I will move the following motion.

-I move, seconded by the honourable Member for Monfwi, that the following persons be recommended to the Commissioner of the Northwest Territories for appointment as members of the Human Rights Adjudication Panel during good behaviour for a term of four years:
+I move, seconded by the honourable Member for Monfwi, that Ms. Thérèse Boullard of Yellowknife be reappointed as director of Human Rights during good behaviour for a term of four years by the Commissioner of the Northwest Territories as recommended by the Legislative Assembly.

 I thank the Premier for that.
 I’m glad he did get in touch with Premier Charest on the results of that meeting.